 A member of the Nassau, Suffolk, Westchester County, and New York State Bar Associations, Jay serves on their Tax Certiorari and Condemnation Law Committees.
 He is a member of the Long Island Builder’s Institute (LIBI), the Long Island Real Estate Group (LIREG), International Council of Shopping Centers (ICSC)and serves on the Board of Directors of Action Long Island (ALI) where he is a member of the ALI Steering Committee and chair of the ALI Small Business and Economic Development Task Force.
 He is an affiliate member of the Appraisal Institute (AI), the Institute for Professionals in Taxation (IPT), the National Association of Realtors (NAR) and the International Association of Assessing Officers (IAAO).

 He frequently lectures on tax certiorari and condemnation issues to members of Bar and Assessor Associations, as well as to business leaders, homeowners, property tax managers and other property tax attorneys, consultants, and appraisers.
-He most recently spoke at both IPT’s and AI’s annual conferences.
+He spoke at both IPT’s and AI’s annual conferences.

 Jay is a member in “The Counselors of Real Estate,” a preeminent, by invitation only, “organization established exclusively for real estate advisors who provide intelligent, unbiased and trusted advice for a client.”